 Are you a do-it-yourselfer?
 Enjoy the satisfaction of completing a project on your own?

 However, please remember that all new electrical work requires an inspection for compliance with current electrical codes.
 With that permit in hand, First State can accept an application for inspection.
-Follow the below two steps:
+Follow the below steps:

-Step 1 - Permitting
+Step 1 - PLAN REVIEW AND Permitting

 First State must ensure homeowners adhere to the following State requirements:

 - Work may only be performed by owner-occupants.
 Only the owner can complete the work firsthand and only at their primary residence.

 - Homeowner permits do not apply for homes for sale, rental units, any kind of multi-unit residential building, or buildings that will be used for some kind of commercial purpose.

 - A homeowner is not permitted to install his or her own internal wiring, electrical work, or equipment associated with a hot tub or a swimming pool.